 This list of why you might not want a river cruise is based on my years of comparing 200+ ocean cruises to river cruises in Europe and the U.S.

-1. You prefer to wait in lines with a few thousand fellow passengers.
-Ocean: 900-5,000 passengers vs. River: 8-190 passengers.Thousands of cruise passengers for three ships try to get back onboard after a shore excursion in Spain while eight of us went on a guided city walk in Zurich.
+1. You prefer to wait in shore excursion lines with a few thousand fellow passengers.
+Ocean: 900-6,000 passengers vs. River: 8-190 passengers.

 2. You like to dine in a different restaurant each night and love all the different culinary options.
 River ships have one or two specialty dining experiences, not 20.

-5. You’d rather rush after dinner to watch daring acrobats or a juggler perform in the main show room than walk a few feet to the main lounge to hear a local performer sing French ballads or enjoy classical quartet.
+6. You’d rather rush after dinner to watch daring acrobats or a juggler perform in the main show room than walk a few feet to the main lounge to hear a local performer sing French ballads or enjoy classical quartet.

-6. You’re addicted to water slides.
+7. You’re addicted to water slides.
 The most aquatic entertainment you’ll find on a river ship is a small pool.
 If you’re lucky, it might have a swim-up bar or a retractable dome for inclement weather plus the ever-present chess set.

-7. A motor coach ride from an industrial port to the nearest shopping mall has more appeal than the ability to walk from your river ship right into medieval towns, charming cafés and historic ruins.
+8. A motor coach ride from an industrial port to the nearest shopping mall has more appeal than the ability to walk from your river ship right into medieval towns, charming cafés and historic ruins.